 Advice from NSW Health indicates that there is no need for students to be sent home or excluded from school because of head lice.

 Observing students scratching their heads is not a reliable or efficient means of assessing head lice prevalence in the school.

-Where one student has head lice this serves as a warning light that there is likely to be an infestation in either specific classes or across the whole school population, including staff.
+Where one student has head lice this serves as a warning that there is likely to be an infestation in either specific classes or across the whole school population, including staff.

 The school will send a letter home to parents (DOC 27KB) when infestations of head lice occur and request that parents examine their child's hair and undertake treatment where eggs or lice are identified (Note: This resource does not currently meet WCAG 2.0 accessibility requirements.
 Please contact the Leader, Health & Wellbeing on 02 9266 8258 to request an alternative copy).

 - a venue for parents to get together to work out and, where relevant, implement local strategies

 - ways of communicating information about head lice infestations and treatment for parents (for example, through school newsletters).

 Schools will also encourage students to avoid head to head contact in group activities as far as possible.

 In rare cases, where students are experiencing a chronic head lice infestation, the school, parents and the local community may need to work together to treat the infestation.